ailispaw/singularity-barge/README.md

 # Singularity on Barge with Vagrant

-[Singularity](http://singularity.lbl.gov/) is a container platform focused on supporting "Mobility of Compute."
+[Singularity](https://github.com/sylabs/singularity) is an open source container platform designed to be simple, fast, and secure.

-> Singularity enables users to have full control of their environment.
-Singularity containers can be used to package entire scientific workflows, software and libraries, and even data.
+> Singularity is optimized for EPC and HPC workloads, allowing untrusted users to run untrusted containers in a trusted way.

 This repo creates an environment to use Singularity on [Barge](https://atlas.hashicorp.com/ailispaw/boxes/barge) with [Vagrant](https://www.vagrantup.com/) instantly.